danse-inelastic/pyre/docs/pyreBasics.rst

 Science tutorial: swapping molecular dynamics engines
 =====================================================

-To understand more about how pyre allows component swapping while demonstrating a viable science use case, we study simple iron using molecular dynamics.
-A full tutorial is given in the `documentation <http://docs.danse.us/MolDyn/sphinx>` of the pyre application AtomSim.
+To understand more about how pyre is useful, we illustrate component swapping with a small `molecular dynamics use case <http://docs.danse.us/MolDyn/sphinx>`_..

 ..  also The inventory stores all the settings for the component as properties, as well as additional subcomponents as facilities.
 Each of these may have multiple options.
 For example, in the